fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 whille having fun at the same time.

-Tammy was educated in Positive Reinforcement Training at Animal Behavior College; graduating with honors, and certified as a trainer, in 2006.
-In addition, she also recently earned certification through the Certification Council for Professional Dog Trainers.
+Tammy was educated in Positive Reinforcement Training at Animal Behavior College; graduating with honors, and was certified as a trainer in 2006.
+She has also earned her certification through the Certification Council for Professional Dog Trainers.
 Tammy now joins nearly 2,000 CPDT-KA Certified trainers worldwide.